-In most cases, you’ll spend more money upfront installing a GSHP than an ASHP.
-This is largely due to the additional outdoor components required and the installation itself: for GSHPs, contractors need to dig into your property to install a ground loop.
-This process involves bringing heavy machinery onto your property for digging a trench and installing piping.
+In most cases, you’ll spend more money upfront installing a GSHP compared to an ASHP.
+This is largely due to the additional outdoor components required and the installation itself: for GSHPs, contractors need to dig into your property to install a ground loop, which involves bringing heavy machinery onto your property for digging a trench and installing piping.
 Air source heat pump installations are less labor-intensive and therefore require less time.
-Most people installing a ground source heat pump can expect to pay between $10,000 and $30,000 dollars for the system; air source heat pumps, on the other hand, cost between $3,500 to $5,000 per indoor head for ductless systems and between $12,000 to $20,000 for central, ducted systems.
-You can learn more about the differences between ductless and ducted air source heat pumps here.
+Most people installing a ground source heat pump can expect to pay between $10,000 and $30,000 for the system with costs sometimes reaching up to $50,000 depending on your property.
+Air source heat pumps, on the other hand, usually cost between $3,500 and $6,000 per indoor head for ductless systems and between $12,000 and $20,000 for central, ducted systems.
+You can learn more about the differences between ductless and ducted air source heat pumps in this article.

 If you install either ASHPs or GSHPs, you’re likely eligible for a number of tax credits or rebates that can help decrease your upfront costs.
-Incentives can vary depending on your area: your local government or utility company may offer their own incentives, unique to their residents and/or customers.
+Thanks to the Inflation Reduction Act (IRA), you can receive a tax credit for 30 percent of your qualified heat pump’s system costs (up to $2,000) annually from 2023 until 2033 through the Energy Efficiency Home Improvement Credit.
+The IRA also includes state-administered rebates of up to $8,000 for heat pumps, which depend on your income and location.
+Other incentives can vary depending on your area: your local government or utility company may offer their own incentives, unique to their residents and/or customers.

 Between the two technologies, you’re likely to claim higher incentive benefits with a GSHP installation.
-This is because homeowners who install geothermal heat pumps that meet ENERGY STAR requirements are eligible for the Residential Renewable Energy Tax Credit, the same incentive available for homeowners installing a solar panel system.
-If you install a system in 2020, you can claim 26 percent of your geothermal installation costs as a credit towards your federal tax liability.
+This is because homeowners who install geothermal heat pumps are eligible for the Investment Tax Credit (ITC), the same incentive available for homeowners installing a solar panel system.
+If you install a system from 2022 until 2032, you can claim 30 percent of your geothermal installation costs as a federal tax credit.
 There is no limit to this credit, and for applicable GSHP technologies, this means thousands of dollars in savings.
 ASHP installations, however, are not eligible for this incentive, but may be eligible for other energy efficiency incentive programs in your town or state.

 If you’d like to learn about what incentives are available for heat pump investments in your area, the Database of State Incentives for Renewables and Efficiency (DSIRE) is a great place to start.

-GSHP installations require more space than ASHP installations.
-This is because GSHPs have additional outdoor components, and you need to dig into your land to install the ground loop components.
+GSHP installations require more space than ASHP installations because they have additional outdoor components and you need to dig into your land to install the ground loop components.
 The installation might require some alterations to the landscape on your property.
-In comparison, every component of an air source heat pump is above ground, and fits right alongside your building.
-The installation process and space requirements often make air source heat pumps a more suitable heating and cooling solution for city properties without yard space.
+In comparison, every component of an air source heat pump is above ground and fits right alongside your building.
+The installation process and space requirements often make air source heat pumps a more suitable heating and cooling solution for properties without large yards.